 Flea Prevention for Cats

 Fleas are a big nuisance, so prevention is key.
 A year-round flea preventative for your cat and all household pets is the best way to avoid fleas.
+These come in both topical and oral options to fit the needs of all the animals in your home.

 Continue to vacuum and clean regularly to ensure no flea eggs, larvae, or pupae are in your home.